Sunday, March 1, 2026

 25 Jan: Thankful.
 That's the word for our awakening to electrical power and to no snow.
 We ate, exercised, and walked twice.
 Cynthia is deeply thankful for walking without pain.
 Ron is almost finished with North Hico.
 2.0 Miles.
 TWO MILES T.W.O.
 2 MILES.

-24 Jan: Ok, historic storm: we are ready as we can be.
+24 Jan: Ok, historic storm is forecast: we are ready as we can be.
 The car is filled with fuel, Cynthia has containers filled with water in the bathtub, but it is futile to fill the tub or sinks because they won’t stay filled.
 Extra food is in the refrigerator and cabinets.
 We did laundry.
 Cynthia is very proud that Ron has started recycling; this takes weeks to do before we leave for Miami on 10 March.
 Thank God for heat and power, but, Cynthia would have preferred to go to a lovely hotel with a backup generator.

 23 Jan: Cynthia was bound and determined to be prepared for the worst possible hurricane, tornado, blizzard, and the Great Flood by shopping and shopping again.
 We mailed the Lea books to the NGSQ for a critique/review.
 Ron finished South Hico Watershed in Volume Four; the remaining are North Hico, Hico, and the Index.
 The book size was trimmed back to 500 pages.